oracle-livelabs/oic/oic-gen3/core-competencies/get-started-oic/create-flow/create-flow.md

 ## Introduction

-This lab will walk you through the steps to create an end-to-end integration of reading a file from the File Server and inserting the data set in an Oracle Autonomous (ADW) Table.
+This lab will walk you through the steps to create an end-to-end integration of reading a file from the File Server and inserting the data set in an Oracle Autonomous AI Lakehouse(LH) Table.

 ![Integration Architecture](images/get-started-integration-scenario.png)

 In this use case, a scheduled orchestration pattern in OIC is used to automate the transfer and processing of sales order data.
 The process begins by reading a sales orders file from an SFTP server at scheduled intervals.
 Once the file is retrieved, it goes through necessary transformations or validations in OIC to prepare the data for database insertion.

-The Oracle Autonomous Database adapter in OIC simplifies bulk data loading by leveraging an Object Storage staging area.
+The Oracle Autonomous AI Lakehouse(LH) adapter in OIC simplifies bulk data loading by leveraging an Object Storage staging area.
 Here’s how it works:

 1. **File Staging**: Instead of directly inserting each record individually, the adapter stages the processed file in an Oracle Object Storage location.
 This staging reduces the overhead on the database by pre-loading the data into a format suited for bulk operations.